 • There are 4-main surgical steps:

-- Removal of underlying breast and fatty tissue
+- Removal of the underlying breast glandular and fatty tissue

 - Removal of the excess skin and reshaping